Guidance

 Where the parent or legal guardian has given the sponsor responsibility for the day-to-day care of their child, it is expected that the sponsor will also take on financial responsibility for that care while they are in the UK or until they turn 18.
 Where the parent or legal guardian has given this responsibility to an accompanying adult relative, it is expected that they will take on financial responsibility for the child’s care.
 The sponsor will need to discuss this arrangement with the parent or legal guardian, and any accompanying adult relative, including whether they can provide any financial contribution towards the child’s care.

-All Homes for Ukraine guests are eligible for an interim payment of £200 per guest for subsistence costs.
+All Homes for Ukraine guests are eligible for a payment of £200 per guest for subsistence costs.
 It is expected that in relation to eligible children the council will pay this to the sponsor on behalf of the child (where they are fully unaccompanied) or to an accompanying adult relative living with the child (where they have been given responsibility for the child’s day-to-day care).

 The £200 payment does not need to be repaid.
 Councils will also have discretion to top-up or further support guests with interim or additional payments.